 Polymétis, Toronto, ON, CA, Principal & Founder

-Polymétis is a Architecture, Landscape Architecture and Art Practice studio located in New York City and Toronto.
+Polymétis is a Architecture & Landscape Architecture practice located in Toronto, Canada.
 The projects focus on making and experimental production, combining manual and digital techniques with natural and synthetic materials.

 Technologically and sustainably-minded, each project is approached with a blend of manual and digital skills that inspire new fields of exploration, which is core to the studio's ethos.
 The aim is to create works that are thoughtful, engaging and beautiful.

 University of Waterloo, Cambridge, ON, CA, Adjunct Faculty

 Bauhaus Dessau, Dessau, DE, Urban Studies